-(d) Adoption of New and Revised Accounting Standards
+(e) Adoption of New and Revised Accounting Standards

 AACPL has adopted all new, revised or amended Accounting Standards and Interpretations issued by the Australia Accounting Standards Board (AASB) that are mandatory for the current reporting period.
-AACPL has not early adopted any standards, interpretations or amendments that have been issued but are not yet effective.
+AACPL has early adopted AASB 1060 General Purpose Financial Statements - Simplified Disclosures.
+There was no impact on the recognition and measurement of any assets or liabilities as a result of the early adoption.